Chart Color Schemes

 West Ballina has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population for the West Ballina statistical area (Lv2) is around 3,316 people.
-This reflects an increase of 86 individuals since the 2021 Census, which reported a population of 3,230 people.
-The change was inferred from AreaSearch's estimation of 3,301 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional four validated new addresses since the Census date.
-This level of population results in a density ratio of approximately 357 persons per square kilometer.
-Over the past decade, West Ballina has demonstrated a compound annual growth rate of 1.0%, outpacing its SA4 region.
-Interstate migration contributed around 56.99999999999999% of overall population gains during recent periods.
+The estimated population of West Ballina as of February 2026 is around 3,315 people.
+This figure represents an increase of 85 individuals from the 2021 Census count of 3,230 residents.
+The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses since the Census date, is 3,301 people.
+This results in a population density ratio of approximately 357 persons per square kilometer.
+Over the past decade, West Ballina has shown consistent growth with an average annual increase of 1%.
+Interstate migration accounted for nearly 57% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the West Ballina (SA2) is projected to increase by 510 persons, reflecting a total increase of 14.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+By 2041, the suburb is projected to increase its population by 502 persons, reflecting an overall growth rate of approximately 13.9% over the seventeen-year period.

 Frequently Asked Questions - Population